There's something wrong with this picture from the standpoint of sustainable economics and basic fairness.

 shortage for rental housing, but quite a bit of new construction.

 Downtown Mount Baker Apartments, managed by Catholic Community Services

 Thanks for your insight on the continuous growth of Bellingham, albeit good and bad.

 Please don't forget though that a lot of people are now working out of their homes and "tele-commuting" to work as myself.
 I still work (contract) for the company in California that I worked for when I lived there, however, I work via the Internet these days.
 I know quite a few people in Bellingham who do the same thing.
 This has allowed many people to move where they want to and not have to worry about the commute hassles anymore.
 And we are contributing to the business and economy of Bellingham even though we don't really work for companies here.

-are set for life (unles their money is still invested in the stock
+are set for life (unles their money is still invested in the stock market

-which is struggling to recover after this God-awful session with
+which is struggling to recover after this God-awful session with George Bush

 Thanks again for your great articles...Loren